lens-protocol/momoka/README.md

 #### startDATrustingIndexing

 If you just want to get the data as fast as possible and do not wish to verifiy the proofs, you can use the `startDATrustingIndexing` function.
 This will stream out the data as fast as possible and will not check the proofs.
-This does NOT require you to run the anvil forked node for it to work, it also does not need any archive node.
+This does NOT run the anvil forked node for it to work, it also does not need any archive node to be defined.

 ```ts
 import { startDATrustingIndexing, StreamResult, StartDATrustingIndexingRequest } from '@lens-protocol/data-availability-verifier';